elixir-europe/rdmkit/pages/national_resources/TEMPLATE_resources.md

       biotools: <!--- DELETE ME if not needed --->
       fairsharing: <!--- DELETE ME if not needed --->
       tess: <!--- DELETE ME if not needed --->
+# More information on how to fill in this metadata section can be found here https://rdmkit.elixir-europe.org/page_metadata
 ---
 <!---All the resources added above will appear on the table at the bottom of the page--->